sa1g/advanced-cv/Cose che devo guardare fast.md

 ### Dataset
 with a single node 8xA100 61.7% zero-shot on ImageNet-val, with ViT-B/16 trained on DataCompDR-12M.
 In $~1$ day.

+Appendix G: Performance of other models on DataCompDR-12M - Tab.
+19.

 ### Model
 MobileCLIP-S0: 5x faster, 3x smaller than OpenAI ViT-B/16 CLIP, same average accuracy.